noah-geerts/progress/backend/README.md

 - DB_URL: the URL of the Postgre DB
 - DB_USER: the username for DB login
 - DB_PASSWORD: the password for DB login
+- CORS_ALLOWED_ORIGINS: a comma separated list of allowed origins for CORS for the API

 ## Deployment